One of the first questions that we are usually asked regarding dental implants is, “How much does a dental implant cost?”

 We believe in educating you about all options available for your situation, so that you can make the most informed decision that is best for you.

-Health Smart Financial is a financing company specializing in providing financing to medial and dental patients.
+Financing Companies - Paybright is a financing company specializing in providing financing for medical and dental expenses.
 Their online calculator provides you with an immediate estimate of your monthly costs to finance a treatment.

-A high quality Dental Implant is a sound investment in your health, and done properly and maitained well, should serve you well for a very long time.
-Our Treatment Coordinator or Patient Concierge are happy to answer your questions about financing and to help you find a solution within your budget.
+A high quality Dental Implant is a sound investment in your health, and when done properly and maintained well, should serve you for a very long time.